CortneyJennings/SQL/README.md

-# SQLm
+# Cortney's SQL Portfolio
-SQL Portfolio
+Welcome tom mySQL Portfolio!
-n
+This code repository contains examples of SQL I've written.
+Feel free to take a look and reach out if you have any questions.